5 Simple Steps To Remove Text After A Specific Character In Excel

 Step-by-Step Tutorial: Removing Text After a Specific Character

 Here's how to efficiently remove text after a specific character using these Excel functions.
-For this tutorial, we will assume that our specific character is a comma (,
+For this tutorial, we will assume that our specific character is a comma (,), but you can replace it with any character of your choice.

 Step 1: Identify Your Data

 First things first, open your Excel sheet and identify the column that contains the text from which you want to remove characters.
-For example, if your data is in column A, you’ll be working with cells like A1, A2, and so on.
+For example, if your data is in column A, youโll be working with cells like A1, A2, and so on.

 Step 2: Insert a New Column